EFT for Corporations; Teaching EFT in the Workplace

 The opportunity to expose employees of corporations to EFT tapping is one that has tremendous potential but has been under-served to date.
 Corporate EFT trainings are potentially the next great possibility of reaching more people and being able to share with them the profound uses of tapping for stress relative to the workplace.
 Recently we were given the opportunity to do just that.
 Practitioners that can combine working with private practice clients, together with receiving compensation for consulting or teaching at corporations expands their ability to thrive financially as well as expand their influence and touch more lives.
 I offer this story as a template for others who may wish to follow in our footsteps in this arena.
 I also offer some suggested considerations for proposed similar projects.

 Recently, my wife and co-trainer Alina (at EFTtappingTraining.com) and I were preparing to offer a Matrix Reimprinting training in Boulder, Colorado.
 We were contacted by a woman who runs a corporate wellness program which provides wellness services to local companies, varying from fitness programs, to bodywork, nutritional classes and stress reduction programs.
-She reached out to us knowing that we would be teaching in her local area in the upcoming months and was aware of our training reputation on behalf of EFT Universe.
+She reached out to us knowing that we would be teaching in her local area in the upcoming months and was aware of our training reputation.
 The owner of a local contracting/engineering firm apparently had recently been exposed to the World Tapping Summit, and he and his wife had found the work fascinating and wanted to bring it to their company’s employees so they could then learn about tapping as another method of stress reduction.The coordinating responsibilities were left up to the wellness coordinator.
 Here are a list of several considerations that were required to be decided upon between us that I thought might be useful for the readers here to consider:

 1. What is the purpose and the intent of the program?
 Is it to teach how to tapping?
 To merely expose and introduce and demonstrate EFT?